Slack 22.06.25

 What’s new

-- This is the last release that will support iOS 10 and therefore the last version that will run on 32-bit devices such as the iPhone 5, iPhone 5c and fourth-generation iPad.
+- This is the last release that will support iOS 10, and thus the last version that will run on 32-bit devices such as the iPhone 5, iPhone 5c, and fourth-generation iPad.
 To continue receiving Slack updates, please upgrade to iOS 11.1 or later.

 Slack 19.4.2